rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Peer-to-Peer transfer

-The main feature of the wallety is its ability to transfer EuroTokens.
+The main feature of the wallet is its ability to transfer EuroTokens.
 Before a user can send money to another user, they first need to know their public key.
 While sending blocks directly to a user is possible as part of the IPv8 implementation, the sharing of public keys is left to us.
 For this reason we